-One of the non-fiction works I included collates various reports of ghosts following a terrible head-on collision between two trains near Sag Bridge, which once stood between Willow Springs and Lemont, Illinois.
+One of the non-fiction works in After the End of the Line: Railroad Hauntings in Literature and Lore (see below) collates various reports of ghosts following a terrible head-on collision between two trains near Sag Bridge, which once stood between Willow Springs and Lemont, Illinois.
 First, let’s look at the tragic accident.
 Not long after 10:00 on the night of August 16, 1873, a passenger train heading southwest from Chicago to St. Louis left the Willow Springs station.
 This station is on the outskirts of Chicago, and the train was about 10 or 15 minutes later than usual.

 Now, the article that I reprint in After the End of the Line was originally published in an 1896 issue of The Conductor and the Brakeman, a magazine for railroad personnel.
 Over two decades had passed since the collision when this piece was published, and the author gets some minor facts wrong when recounting that tragedy.
 (I provide corrections in footnotes, since I have the advantage of digitalized newspapers.)

 The writer’s main focus is, not that tragic event, but the supernatural ones that followed.
 These include the repaired engine’s cab lamps and headlight inexplicably shutting off each time it passed the spot of the disaster.
 And the variety of ghosts seen either hovering near Sag Bridge or riding on night trains passing by it.
 Probably the eeriest report comes from the brakeman who heard disembodied “chattering of teeth” and “outcries of someone as if in anguish.”
 He also claims to have seen “faces peering into the windows” of the caboose and something like “a boiling mass of burning sulfur” that sank into the ground — while laughing.